 Men and women are generally treated equally in business.
 See Diversity and Inclusion in Singapore for more on gender equality and women in leadership.

 Business culture in Singapore

-Business culture in Singapore is based on relationships rather than transactions.
+The business culture in Singapore is based on relationships rather than transactions.
 Initial meetings may move slowly as a relationship is established, and expats should remain patient as connections are cemented.

 In general, the business culture in Singapore is quite formal.
 Punctuality and presentation are critical to creating the right impression and developing a positive rapport.
 Respect for elders and status should also be carefully observed.

 A handshake is appropriate when greeting business associates.
 Business cards should be offered formally with both hands.
 Address colleagues as Mr or Ms until told otherwise.
 Always address senior associates and older colleagues with respect.
-Personal monikers or nicknames shouldn't be used unless specifically invited to do so or if the other party initiates it.

 Attitude towards foreigners